nstepien/gulp-brotli/README.md

 #### Custom compression

-Files are processed with maximum compression and output files will have the `.brotli` extension.
+Files are processed with maximum compression, output files will have the `.brotli` extension, and compressed outputs that are larger than the input will not be written to disk.

 ```javascript
 var gulp   = require('gulp');